ggcol/ASureBus/README.md

 Azure Service Bus locks a message for a short period (typically 30 seconds) when it is received.
 If your handler or saga takes longer than this to process the message, the lock can expire and the message becomes visible to other consumers, potentially leading to duplicate processing.
 ASureBus can automatically renew the message lock just before it expires.
 The auto‑renewal feature is disabled by default to avoid unnecessary network calls.
 To enable it, set the `EnableMessageLockAutoRenewal` property on your service bus configuration or call the `.ConfigureMessageLockHandling()` extension method.
 You can also set the `MessageLockRenewalPreemptiveThresholdInSeconds` to control how many seconds before the lock expiry the renewal should occur.
 The default threshold is 10 seconds.

+You can also set the `MaxAutoLockRenewalDuration` property to control the maximum total time (in seconds) that ASureBus will attempt to auto-renew the lock for a message.
+The default is 5 minutes (which is also Azure Service Bus default).
+If message processing exceeds this duration, the lock will not be renewed further and the message may become visible to other consumers.

 ```csharp
 // enabling lock auto‑renewal via ServiceBusConfig
 await Host.CreateDefaultBuilder()